xinbenlv/eip-2135/README.md

 ```

 You will need to start an instance of Ethereum testnet.
-Ganache provides it with a default endpoint, port and netowrk Id.
+Ganache provides it with a default endpoint, port and network Id.
 You will need to **make sure it matches the `truffle.config.js`**

 ```json5
 {